gdtk-uq/gdtk/website/content/docs/getting-started/_index.md

     cd dgd/src/gas
     make install

-Note that the loadable library needs to be built with the DMD64 compiler.
+Note that the loadable library needs to be built with the DMD64 compiler and that you need the Foreign-Function-Interface extensions for your Python and Ruby interpreters.
+On a LinuxMint system these packages are `python-cffi` and `ruby-ffi`.

 ## Setting up for a first-time run of Eilmer